psvet/obey/README.md

 The common use-case for validating partials is `PATCH` updates.

+_Note: Running a partial validation will prevent running `creator`'s on any properties_

 ### Validation Error Handling

 Validation errors are collected and thrown after all validation has run.
 This is as opposed to blocking, or stopping, on the first failure.